Kolkata Derby: When Iran striker Jamshid Nassiri, a neutral, was consumed by the famous rivalry

 But now, the Bagan team does have a Nassiri involved.
 Thirty years after the club changed its rules, they signed up Jamshid’s son Kiyan Giri Nassiri – the youngest player to score a hat-trick in the Kolkata Derby.

-By family tradition, Kiyan should breath the values of East Bengal, but he plies his trade for their arch rivals.
+By family tradition, Kiyan should breathe the values of East Bengal, but he plies his trade for their arch rivals.
 Nassiri senior, though, doesn’t mind.

 “Everybody is happy for him.
 He’s doing well, but he has to do better than this.
 The moment he gets a chance – big or just a few minutes – I’m sure for that period he will make his position count,” he said.